-An online article on vitamin D dated Feb.
-10, 2011 by Dr. Joseph Mercola, D.O., an osteopathic physician, online health activist, and entrepreneur, advised: “Make sure, if you supplement, that you are using vitamin D3 and not the far inferior vitamin D2.
+One online osteopathic physician, Dr. Joseph Mercola, D.O., advised: “Make sure, if you supplement, that you are using vitamin D3 and not the far inferior vitamin D2.
 As the latest research shows, D3 is approximately 87% more potent in raising and maintaining vitamin D concentrations and produces two to threefold greater storage of vitamin D than does D2.”

 Once you’ve decided to supplement using vitamin D3, there are two primary questions to consider when deciding upon a vitamin D3 cholecalciferol supplement :

-We recommend the new vitamin D3 supplement produced by a 60+ year-old company that does both pre-market testing and guarantees the efficacy of their products.
+We recommend the vitamin D3 supplement produced by a remarkably different industry leader, founded in 1956.
+They always do both pre-market testing and guarantee the efficacy of their products.
+Such commitment to sterility, wholesomeness and clinically-proven effectiveness is unheard in its competitors..
 In fact, we have recommended many of this #1 natural nutrition company’s dietary supplements, including natural pain relief products, on other pages of this Arthritis-Relief-Naturally website.

-Their commitment to clinical and scientific research separates them from the competition and has resulted in over 135 scientific papers—100 published in peer-reviewed scientific journals.
+Their clinical study and scientific research archive has resulted in over 135 scientific papers—100 published in peer-reviewed scientific journals.

 It comes in a 90-tablet size, each tablet contains 1,000 IU of Vitamin D3 (as cholecalciferol).
 At one tablet daily this is a three-month supply for a total cost of about $10.00 and can be purchased online.